codepath/android_guides/Debugging-Exceptions-within-your-App.md

 }
 ```

-Unfortunately, the video does not come up as expected when we run the app and click the image:
+Unfortunately when testing, we see that the trailer does not come up as expected when we run the app and click the top image:

 <img src="http://i.imgur.com/qLSCwQK.gif" width="300" />